4ntonio19/User-Management-API/README.md

 Welcome to the Login-Register project, a small application that provides user login and registration functionalities.
 This project aims to offer a simple foundation for user authentication.

-## Online Testing

-You can test the application online by accessing the [GitHub Pages for Login-Register](https://your-username.github.io/login-register).

 ## Local Testing (Requires Node.js)

 To test locally and explore the API endpoints, follow these instructions: